TUMFTM/Multi_LiCa/README.md

 - We provided a detailed parameter file with explanation with `config/params.yaml`

 - Configure `config/params.yaml` to fit your data.
-Depending on the application, you may need to specify the initial transformations for LiDARs, paths to .pcd files, or LiDAR topic names.
+Depending on the application, you may need to specify the LiDARs, paths to .pcd files, or LiDAR topic names.
 You may also change GICP and RANSAC parameters.

 - In addition to LiDAR-to-LiDAR calibration, you can perform target LiDAR-to-ground/base calibration if your x,y translation and roll, yaw rotation are precisely known.
   If you are using to-base calibration, you may choose a URDF file to save the calibration so that it can be directly used in your ROS robot-state-publisher.